 Tips to do Well in Extempore

-To do well in an extempore, there are certain key tricks that can be followed to do well in it.
-Extempore topics are assigned on the spot and thus it makes it harder to excel in it without prior practice.
+To do well in extempore, certain key tricks can be followed to do well in it.
+Extempore topics are assigned on the spot and thus it makes it harder to excel in them without prior practice.
 Enlisted below are some pointers one can keep in mind to perform well in their upcoming extempore round.

 - Time Management– This can be extremely hard because the time given in an extempore is extremely less and one has to put forth all the points in a limited time.
 Effectively management of time can be enhanced by practising beforehand using a timer.

-- Think First- Thinking and contemplating the topic is of absolute importance.
+- Think First– Thinking and contemplating the topic is of absolute importance.
 Rambling without a structure or any key ideas can undermine the impact of the speech.
-Make an outline and gather your thoughts before putting your best foot forward.
+Outline and gather your thoughts before putting your best foot forward.

 - Remaining Composed– Keeping a calm demeanour and maintaining strong body language makes you seem more confident.
 Getting hyperactive while talking can result in mumbling or errors and thereby reduce the effect of the speech.

 - Tone– Be audible enough and maintain a tone that is soft and engaging.
 It helps in getting through to the listeners and therefore your points are valued more and given greater weightage.

 - Conclusion– Ending an extempore on a positive note helps in yielding better results.
-The panellists pay more attention to the ending and therefore getting something positive out of the topic given points to the thinking ability and positivity of the speaker.
+The panellists pay more attention to the ending and therefore get something positive out of the topic giving points to the thinking ability and positivity of the speaker.

 Here are some of the important extempore topics that you can’t do away with.
-Subsidy in the fertilizer sector, Unemployment in India, Reservations in India, Global terrorism, Inefficacy of Indian education system, Good economics is good politics, Rural development etc. Moreover, you can also prepare on Health, Law and politics, Media, Religion, Science and the environment, Sports, Technology and World peace.
+Subsidy in the fertilizer sector, Unemployment in India, Reservations in India, Global terrorism, Inefficacy of the Indian education system, Good economics in good politics, Rural development etc. Moreover, you can also prepare for Health, Law and Politics, Media, Religion, Science and the environment, Sports, Technology and World peace.